 The cathedral’s construction began in 1887 when Patrick Manogue was appointed as Sacramento’s first bishop.
 Inspired by his travels in Europe, he secured a property near the State Capitol and ordered the construction of a church modeled after L’Eglise de la Sainte-Trinite in Paris.

-Currently, the Cathedral of the Blessed Sacrament is one of the biggest cathedrals west of the Mississippi River and has become not just an important religious landmark but also a symbol of the civic movements in the city.
+Currently, the Cathedral of the Blessed Sacrament is one of the biggest cathedrals west of the Mississippi River.
+It has become not just an important religious landmark but also a symbol of the civic movements in the city.

 Due to numerous renovations, the cathedral lost its original neo-gothic style.
-Now, the architectural style of its exterior is modeled after the Italian Renaissance even though the interior is based on Victorian style.
+The building’s exterior is modeled after Italian Renaissance architecture, while the interior is Victorian-style.

 Between 2003 and 2005, the church underwent extensive remodeling to include a large crucifix, a Eucharistic chapel, and two smaller side chapels.
-With this recent renovation, the 200 feet long and 100 feet wide basilica can now seat 1,400 people.
+With this recent renovation, the 200-foot-long and 100-foot-wide basilica can now seat 1,400 people.

 Location: 1019 11th St. Sacramento, California